 Just after our team wrapped up development, we asked the client to take the lead on updating the dashboards.
 We said we’d be there in the background if they needed support, but they were on their own.
 This made them self-reliant and — when the pipeline initially broke — the clients were better equipped to deal with it themselves.

-Daisy and I also left about 18 pages of extensive documentation with an FAQs section.
+The developer and I also left about 18 pages of extensive documentation with an FAQs section.

 On a closing note, this was one of my most fulfilling projects.
 I contributed to a tool that 5,000+ people used to search for a nursing home for their loved ones or for themselves.
 I learned how to user test, rapidly iterate, and design with empathy for the user.